scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `signature` {#certsign}

 The `signature` field contains the identifier for the signature algorithm used by the CA to sign the certificate.
-Current implementations use the ECDSA signature algorithm defined in {{X9.62}}.
-As a consequence, the `parameters` field in the `AlgorithmIdentifier` sequence MUST NOT be used.
+Current implementations use the ECDSA signature algorithm defined in {{X9.62}} and as a consequence, the `parameters` field in the `AlgorithmIdentifier` sequence MUST NOT be used.

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.